Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation

-In this paper, we mainly consider problems with univariate objective functions to highlight the advantages brought by the idea of using polynomial approximation, e.g., achieving efficient optimization of nonconvex problems and readily allowing for enhancement to be private and robust when diverse practical needs exist.
-We now discuss the multivariate extension of the proposed idea.
-The differences will mainly lie in the stage of initialization and that of optimization of approximations.
-Specifically, let $L_{2}(X)$ be the set of square-integrable functions over $X\subset \mathbb{R}^{n}$ and $f_{i}(x)\in L_{2}(X)$ be a general local objective.
-Then, there exists an orthonormal basis $\{h_{k}(x)\}_{k\in \mathbb{N}_{+}}$ (e.g., orthonormalization of Taylor polynomials) and an arbitrarily precise approximation
+In this paper, we consider problems with univariate objectives to highlight the advantages brought by exploiting polynomial approximation, e.g., achieving efficient optimization of nonconvex problems and allowing for enhancement to be private and robust when diverse practical needs exist.
+We discuss the relevant applications and multivariate extensions.

+$\bullet$ \textit{Application Scenario.} Some multivariate distributed optimization problems are naturally separable or can be transformed into a separable form through a change of coordinates.
+Consider the regularized facility location problem\cite{boyd2004convex,metel2019simple}